 Raw water for the Area is collected at Shek Pik Reservoir.
-It is then delivered to and treated at Silver Mine Bay Water Treatment Works (located outside the Area) for the supply to Mui Wo and Chi Ma Wan; and at Cheung Sha Water Treatment Works for the supply to Tong Fuk, Cheung Sha and Pui O. As there is no salt water supply to the Area, mains water is used for flushing purpose.
+It is then delivered to and treated at Silver Mine Bay Water Treatment Works (located outside the Area) for supply to Mui Wo and Chi Ma Wan; and at Cheung Sha Water Treatment Works for supply to Tong Fuk, Cheung Sha and Pui O. As there is no salt water supply to the Area, mains water is used for flushing purpose.

-9.2 Sewage Treatment

-- 9.2.1 Currently, there are no sewage treatment facilities in the Area except soakaway pits and septic tanks for most of the village houses.
-They should only be regarded as an interim solution in remote and low-density areas far away from beaches and fish culture zones. - 9.2.2 The over-night accommodation and commercial activities associated with the vast number of weekend and public holiday visitors have already been putting severe pressure for a proper sewage treatment system in the Area. - 9.2.3 The Government is formulating an outlying islands sewerage master plan for areas including South Lantau Coast.
-The works proposed for the Area comprise village and trunk sewerage system, which include sewage pumping stations, gravity sewers and rising mains, conveying sewage to a new Sewage Treatment Plant in South Lantau.
+- 9.2 Sewage Treatment - 9.2.1 Currently, there are no sewage treatment facilities in the Area except soakaway pits and septic tanks for most of the village houses.
+They should only be regarded as an interim solution in remote and low-density areas far away from beaches and fish culture zones. - 9.2.2 The over-night accommodation and commercial activities associated with the vast number of weekend and public holiday visitors have already been putting severe pressure for a proper sewage treatment system in the Area. - 9.2.3 The Government has planned to implement a sewerage work covering the villages, residential areas and bathing beaches from Shui Hau to Ham Tin.
+The works proposed comprise village and trunk sewerage system, which include sewage pumping stations, gravity sewers and rising mains, conveying sewage to a new Sewage Treatment Works at Pui O.